ccs282/adv_env_econ_24/empirical/README.md

 After each task, I provide the data set in the form how it should look like after the task.
 If you are stuck with a specific task, you can load the data from the checkpoint and continue with the next task.

-If you are fully comfortable with cleaning the data, which is the main focus of most of the tasks, you can also jump ahead to [the last task](#task-add-propensity-scores-to-the-data) that involves propensity score matching.
+If you are fully comfortable with cleaning the data, which is the main focus of most of the tasks, you can also jump ahead to [the last task](#task-add-propensity-scores-to-the-data) (open coding instructions below for the link to work) that involves propensity score matching.
 Simply load the data from the checkpoint before.

 <details>
 <summary> Click here to open the coding instructions. </summary>